firecracker-microvm/firecracker/docs/api_requests/block-caching.md

 ### Unsafe mode (default)

-When configuring the block caching strategy to `Unsafe`, the device will advertise the VirtIO `flush` feature to the guest driver.
-If negotiated when activating the device, the guest driver will be able to send flush requests to the device, but the device will just acknowledge the request without actually performing any flushing on the host side.
-The data which was not yet committed to disk will continue to reside in the host page cache.
+When configuring the block caching strategy to `Unsafe`, the device will not advertise the VirtIO `flush` feature to the guest driver.

 ### Writeback mode